emicklei/hazana/README.md

 See **examples/zombie.go** for a complete minimal example.

+See **examples/clock** for an actual gRPC service that can tell time under load.

- # Sample verbose output from one of our services
+### Sample verbose output from one of our services

         2017/08/17 10:26:32 hazana - load runner
         2017/08/17 10:26:32 begin rampup of [10] seconds